📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 What Are Inbound Lead Scoring Models?

 Lead scoring is a methodology for ranking prospects based on their likelihood to convert.
 Inbound scoring specifically evaluates behaviors tied to your content, website, and digital channels—not cold outreach.
+It answers the question: "Which leads should my sales team call first?"

 Traditional vs. AI-Powered Scoring